martijnvdwoude/swipe-recycler-view/README.md

 - `setBackRightViewResourceId(final int backRightViewResourceId)`
 - `setFrontViewResourceId(final int frontViewResourceId)`

-####SwipeRecyclerViewMergeAdapter
+####RecyclerViewMergeAdapter
+This project has a dependency on my `RecyclerViewMergeAdapter`, which can be found here: https://github.com/martijnvdwoude/recycler-view-merge-adapter

-Finally set either of the adapters on the `SwipeRecyclerView` directly or add it to a `SwipeRecyclerViewMergeAdapter` first to support multiple adapters.
+Finally set either of the adapters on the `SwipeRecyclerView` directly or add it to a `RecyclerViewMergeAdapter` first to support multiple adapters.
 The merge adapter also allows for mixing all types of adapters.